gsuresh92/PowerBIDynamicImage/README.md

 ----------

 ## To customize
-Once you have cloned this example, run these commands to install dependencies and to connect the visual into powerbi.
+Once you have cloned this example, run these commands to [install dependencies](https://github.com/Microsoft/PowerBI-visuals#setting-up-environment) and to connect the visual in powerbi service
 ```
 npm i

 pbiviz start -- To start the localhost server
-pbiviz package - To creata a packaged file
+pbiviz package - To create a packaged file
 ```
 ----------